Luuk-Dev/YT-Stream/README.md

 * video_url: The YouTube video url

 Optional options are:
-* type: Whether the download should be a video or audio
+* type: If your download preference is video or audio.
+If one of the types does not exists, it will download the other download type.
 * quality: The quality of the video (high or low)
 * highWaterMark: The highWaterMark for the Readable stream
 ```js